pavanakarthik12/aurix/README.md

 > **Reliability hardening (Aug 2026):** a bug-fix pass shipped — semantic RAG search fully wired, live-AI guru debate schema fixed, tax calculator now models your actual 80C/80D deductions, SMS ingestion parses the transaction date, reports export to CSV, then the Phase 5 & 6 wow features (Financial Time Machine and "What If?"
 Simulator) were built and integrated, and lint/typecheck/tests/build all pass.

+> **Intelligence upgrade (Aug 2026):** the backend gained a server-side Financial Intelligence layer — trend/anomaly/seasonal insights, the 8-factor health score, and a self-learning merchant→category mapper — with `/api/v1/intelligence/*` endpoints, frontend health/insights routes proxying to it, and AI budget recommendations (details in 🎁 Bonus Features).

 ---

 ## ✨ What Aurix Does